lvntky/blog/content/about.md

-### Hi there 👋
+### Hi there

 #### I'm a Computer Scientist in Istanbul, Turkey :tr:.
-- I am mainly working on Deep Learning and Low Level Programming
+- I am mainly working on Backend Development

 ##### NOW